KIT-CMS/Excalibur/README.md

 ### Plotting: python part
 This part derives some classes from HarryPlotter to implement ZJet-specific stuff.
 See

-data/json/ contains some json files for plots python/ contains the derived classes scripts/ contains an ini script and the 'merlin' plotting executable python/scripts/ contains some plotting scripts
+- Plotting/python/, which contains the derived classes
+- Plotting/scripts/, which contains an ini script and the 'merlin' plotting executable

-source the ini file and type "merlin.py -h" to get a list of the plotting options
+Source the ini file and type `merlin.py -h` to get a list of the plotting options.

+Plot configs are stored as json or python files.
+Type `merlin.py --functions` to get a list of the availabel plot configs.

+##### Json
+- Json configs can be directly saved from the command line with HarryPlotter's --export-json functionality.
+These configs can later be read in again, changed and overwritten.
+The "_comment" key has to be added manually and should contain a short description of the plot.
+- Plotting/data/json-configs/ contains some json files for plots

+##### Python
+- Python functions allow to construct loops of plots, but cannot be saved or read as easily as json files.
+The docstring of the functions should contain a description.
+- Plotting/data/python-configs/ contains some python plotting scripts